Realistic Unsupervised CLIP Fine-tuning with Universal Entropy Optimization: Experiments

-\textbf{Different choices of $\Phi(\cdot)$ and prompt initialization.} Table~\ref{tab:weight_init} contains the results of different monotonically decreasing function designs of $\Phi(\cdot)$ in Eq.~(\ref{eq:went2}) and textual prompt initialization under the open-partial-set category shift of \textbf{DN} (Sk).
-We can see that UEO achieves nearly consistent performance under various function designs.
-And for prompt initialization, the different designs obtain similar results with the choice (``a photo of a"), achieving better performance for both ID generalization and OOD detection.
+\textbf{Different choices of $\Phi(\cdot)$ and prompt initialization.} Table~\ref{tab:weight_init} contain the results of different monotonically decreasing function designs of $\Phi(\cdot)$ in Eq.~(\ref{eq:went2}) and textual prompt initialization under the open-partial-set category shift.
+We find that UEO achieves nearly consistent performance under various function designs.
+As for prompt initialization, the different designs obtain similar results with the choice (``a photo of a"), achieving better performance for both generalization and OOD detection.